-- Pour a cup of white vinegar in the washer and run a warm cycle.
-The vinegar will help break up any buildup of mineral deposit or dirt in the drain or anywhere within it.
-It will also remove neutralize any odor that is lingering inside, be it that of an overpowering fabric softener or a smelly sock.
+- Pour a cup of white vinegar into the washer and run a warm cycle.
+The vinegar will help break up any buildup of mineral deposits or dirt in the drain or anywhere within it.
+It will also remove and neutralize any odor that is lingering inside, be it that of an overpowering fabric softener or a smelly sock.
 This is also recommended to remove the moldy smell in front load washers.

 - Using a rag and a mixture of equal parts of water and vinegar, wipe away the grime that has accumulated outside the washer.

-- Use a vacuum to suck out any dust or lint that may have found its way under the washing machine.
+- Use a vacuum to suck out any dust or lint that is under the washing machine.

 - Check the washing machine and make sure that is properly leveled.
 One sign that it isn’t is when it rocks or regularly hits the wall when in use.

 Cleaning a dryer and washer not only keeps your appliance in good shape but it also saves you from unnecessary repair costs and deadly fires.
 Print this out and hand it on the wall in your laundry room to serve as a reminder of when and how to clean your clothes dryer and washer properly.